-MaHKU is the Master programme of the Utrecht Graduate School of Visual Art and Design (part of HKU University of the Arts Utrecht).
+MaHKU was the one-year Master programme of the Utrecht Graduate School of Visual Art and Design (part of HKU University of the Arts Utrecht).

 MA studies in:

 Fine ArtStudy profiles:

 - Spatial Practice

 - Curatorial Practice

 Public spaces and urban cultures need novel impulses for our contemporary life.
 Those impulses ask for research-driven strategies based on both creative and analytic methodologies in mapping and analysis.
 The objective of Spatial Practice is to work with intervention and research units where professionals and students from the domain of art, architecture, and public space design are able to develop novel solutions and creations through interdisciplinary dialogues and agonistic negotiations.
 Interventions could vary from radical architectural fiction, artistic intervention, to experimental practices in public inside and outside spaces.
 Read more

 Curatorial Practice -